pepales/hammerpop/README.md

 # hammerpop
 Hammerpop is my final project for the Keepcoding Fullstack Web Development Bootcamp (VII edition).
+It was a 2 weeks and a half project, there are a lot of features I had to leave behind, it was fun and challenging at the same time.

 Deployed project:
 https://www.cavernworld.com/